vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 Here we needed to work a little harder to extract the SoundCloud id for our hosted trackes.
-First we need the Mechanize iframe with the `href` of soundcloud and make it a string for scanning..
+First we need the Mechanize iframes with the `href` of `soundcloud.com` and make it a string for scanning..

 ``` bash